What is the Statewide Strangulation Training Program?

 The cost of any training is provided free of charge to registered students.
 Students are responsible for all travel expenses.

 Will I get TCOLE Credit for attending a training provided by the Statewide Strangulation Training/SST Program?

 Each student will receive 8 hours course credit after the training roster has been verified and student data entry has been completed.
 Partial credit will not be given if a student fails to complete the training.
-Credit for law enforcement will be listed under Law Seminar and Course #3196.
-Prosecutors will receive credit for this course as well.
+Credit for law enforcement will be listed under Criminal Investigations and Course #3280.
+Prosecutors must submit their training hours to the State Bar.

 Can I use the training as a substitute for any of the SAFVIC Courses (24 hr.
 SAFVIC, SAFVIC for TCP’s, and SAFVIC-Human Trafficking)?